ivanovic/Snes9x4P/README.txt

 3) At the buttom are the changes that were done in Snes9x4X compared to mainline Snes9x and were done by SiENcE to allow porting to various decives.

+Changes in "1.39ff.20120226.1" compared to "1.39ff.20111215.3":
+* Finally fixed OS Version detection.
+* Changed default scaling mode to "2x2 no-AA" to make sure that the emulator always starts even if problems with hardware acceleration might occur (eg. with the experimental kernel or further problems due to libSDL and the OS version).

+Changes in "1.39ff.20111215.3" compared to "1.39ff.20111215.2":
+* Switched to the latest libSDL from notaz as of his thread, not the same as in the firmware.
+Also changed to script invoking it so that the lib is actually preloaded correctly.

+Changes in "1.39ff.20111215.2" compared to "1.39ff.20111215.1":
+* Compiled using a more recent toolchain (including additional compiler flags).
+* Detect the OS version and use the system libsdl if >=HF7 is used.
+* Ship the latest libsdl from Notaz as of SuperZaxxon Beta 1.1.

 Changes in "1.39ff.20111215.1" compared to "1.39ff.20111213.1":
 * Added a "toggle turbo mode" key and mapped it to 't' on the keyboard.
 * Added a battery level indicator in the menu.